Isotopes of dysprosium

-Naturally occurring dysprosium (66Dy) is composed of 7 stable isotopes, 156Dy, 158Dy, 160Dy, 161Dy, 162Dy, 163Dy and 164Dy, with 164Dy being the most abundant (28.18% natural abundance).
-Twenty-nine radioisotopes have been characterized, with the most stable being 154Dy with a half-life of 3.0 million years, 159Dy with a half-life of 144.4 days, and 166Dy with a half-life of 81.6 hours.
+Naturally occurring dysprosium (66Dy) is composed of 7 stable isotopes, 156Dy, 158Dy, 160Dy, 161Dy, 162Dy, 163Dy and 164Dy, with 164Dy being the most abundant (28.26% natural abundance).
+Twenty-nine radioisotopes have been characterized, with the most stable being 154Dy with a half-life of 1.4 million years, 159Dy with a half-life of 144.4 days, and 166Dy with a half-life of 81.6 hours.
 All of the remaining radioactive isotopes have half-lives that are less than 10 hours, and the majority of these have half-lives that are less than 30 seconds.
 This element also has 12 meta states, with the most stable being 165mDy (half-life 1.257 minutes), 147mDy (half-life 55.7 seconds) and 145mDy (half-life 13.6 seconds).

-The primary decay mode before the most abundant stable isotope, 164Dy, is electron capture, and the primary mode after is beta decay.
-The primary decay products before 164Dy are terbium isotopes, and the primary products after are holmium isotopes.
-Dysprosium is the heaviest element to have isotopes that are predicted to be stable rather than observationally stable isotopes that are predicted to be radioactive.
+The primary decay mode before the most abundant stable isotope, 164Dy, is electron capture to isotopes of terbium, and after beta decay to those of holmium.
+Dysprosium is the heaviest element to have isotopes that are theoretically stable (163, 164), rather than only ones that are observationally stable and predicted to be radioactive.
+164Dy has a surprisingly large thermal neutron absorption and the product isotope 165Dy has found medical use (see below).